 and my daughter who was to be born the following year.
 But that is another story.Maybe a simpler way to say it is that the Camino pilgrimage is not just an ancient trail that has been trodden by millions of pilgrims over the centuries, with stunning landscapes and glorious historic monuments, but a place of great spiritual inspiration.
 It is also a place where time reaches deep into the past, while slowing pilgrims down to the actual pace of life — on the Camino time moves at the speed of feet.

 For those who have walked the Camino, myself included, the very act of walking, for hours each day along the trail, is grounding and illuminating.
 You discover a steady rhythm of movement, a simplicity and flow of being, a quiet wonder at the mountains and eucalyptus forests and hills bathed in wildflowers, a profound awe at the ancient silences of the old churches, a feeling of bonding with fellow pilgrims—this and so much else that is utterly foreign to modern technological life, and which brings you back into connection with parts of yourself that you might have forgotten, or never experienced before.
-Even non-spiritual people have found the Camino pilgrimage somehow spiritual, in the sense that it’s a total and uplifting experience involving our physical and social and emotional selves, and something beyond all these things.

 What to expect